How to move to the Netherlands

 Transport and mobility

-Cycling is the default mode of transport, so learn the rules: use bike lights, respect traffic signals, and remember cyclists have priority in many places.
+Cycling is the default mode of transport.
+Learn the rules: use bike lights at night, respect traffic signals, and remember that cyclists have priority in many situations.
+One important tip: invest in a quality lock (budget €30–€50).
+Bike theft is common — around 500,000 bicycles are stolen annually in the Netherlands.

 Important insurances in the Netherlands